hebrides/intern-training/README.md

 ### B. TCP - FTP - HTTP - Client - Server API - CRUD - MySQL

-You must understand how network protocols work to encode information for routing requests from clients to servers and responses from servers to clients.
+You must understand how network protocols work to encode information for routing requests from clients to servers, and responses from servers to clients.

 1) https://youtu.be/6sUbt-Qp6Pg
 2) https://youtu.be/7YcW25PHnAA